theuerc/Website/gitpod/docs/introduction/languages/python.md

 You'll need to refresh the browser in order to update these rule.
 [Source](https://github.com/gitpod-io/gitpod/issues/640#issuecomment-506622491).

-## VSCode Extensions
+## VS Code Extensions

-While the most popular Python VSCode extensions are built into Gitpod, here are a few "nice to have" extensions that you can use as well.
+While the most popular Python VS Code extensions are built into Gitpod, here are a few "nice to have" extensions that you can use as well.

 ### ARepl for Python